VPN Client Feature requires:

 Remote Access VPN: Create VPN Connection with another Firewalla Box (with VPN Server enabled), to establish a client -> server VPN.
 The Client site can selectively send device traffic to the server site.

-3rd-party VPN Server: Create VPN Connection with 3rd -party VPN server by importing an existing VPN server profile or fill in configuration from scratch.
-Supports username+password authentication (beta).
+3rd-party VPN Server: Create VPN Connection with 3rd -party VPN server by importing an existing VPN server profile, or filling in configuration from scratch.

 Step 2: Select Devices to Apply